AakSin/connectionsLab/week2/readme.md

 - add mute button functionality (clicking on volume button mutes it and the volume button changes to voluem with a cut)
 - make the previous and next work + add more songs
 - make favicon
+- shift all assignments from class including this to personal site